black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 If there is a match then set userData.currentSong to null and userData.songCurrentTime to 0.

 After that, call the pauseSong() function to stop the playback and the setPlayerDisplay() function to update the player display.

+# Step 86
+Within the button element in the renderSongs function, add an onclick attribute.
+For the value, call the deleteSong function and interpolate song.id.